gwsb-istm-6212-fall-2016/Dmitry_C/README.md

 # Attention!
-This repo contains homework assignmets for ISTM 6212 Data Management for Analytics class at George Washington University School of Business.
+This repo contains homework assignments for ISTM 6212 Data Management for Analytics class at George Washington University School of Business.